 Take this opportunity to wash out all the old pizza, spiders and dried coffee - a rinse in warm soapy water does the trick (make sure to dry it properly afterwards).

-Now's the time to clean off the old glue residues from the top case and the back of the keyboard plate - I use a small screwdriver for this.
+Now clean off the old glue residues from the top case and the back of the keyboard plate - I use a small screwdriver for this.

 Make sure it is correctly seated on the Spectrum top case with the locating pins through the appropriate holes in the membrane.

 The keyboard plate now needs to be re-secured to the top case to hold the mat and membrane in place.

-Most tape is a little too wide for the top and bottom of the plate, but it is easily cut length ways to fit.
+Most tape is a little too wide for the top and bottom of the plate, but it is easily cut lengthways to fit.

-Replacement membranes these days are thinner than the originals and it be difficult to get the old ribbon cable sockets to grip the end contacts.
+Some replacement membranes these days are thinner than the originals and it be difficult to get the old ribbon cable sockets to grip the end contacts.
 This can cause the contact to break when the lid is replaced and keys may not work despite the new membrane.

 I have also seen technicians sellotape the legs to the top case to keep them out of the way.
 This requires the dexterity of surgeon though and I find the thin foam the best method.